ANAPHYLAXIS POLICY

 If a student appears to be having a severe allergic reaction but has not been previously diagnosed with an allergy or being at risk of anaphylaxis, school staff should follow steps 2 – 5 as above.

-The Principal is also responsible for ensuring relevant staff are trained and briefed in anaphylaxis management, consistent with the Department’s Anaphylaxis Guidelines.
+The Principal is also responsible for ensuring relevant staff are trained and briefed in anaphylaxis management, consistent with the department’s Anaphylaxis Guidelines.

 The Principal will ensure that the following school staff are appropriately trained in anaphylaxis management: